 - Be present.
 Purposefully focus your attention on the present moment, whether engaged in professional or personal aspects of your life.
 This will allow you to be more responsive and productive, as well as less overwhelmed and stressed.

-Summer, good weather and relaxed schedules are around the corner.
-And while we aren’t out of the pandemic yet, COVID-19 vaccines for those 16 and older are here, and vaccines for younger kids are on the way.
+While we aren’t out of the pandemic yet, COVID-19 vaccines for most kids and all teens are here, with more vaccines for younger age groups on the way.
 As everyday life slowly starts to feel more “normal,” refamiliarize yourself with recommendations from the experts, involve your child in decisions where you can and remember to give yourself some grace along the way.

 Additional parent resources